 Huge thank you to our conference sponsors:

-Yes, it's okay to send me text messages including confirmations, changes, and updates.
+Yes, it's okay to send me text messages including confirmations, changes, updates, and/or promotions.
 Message frequency varies.
 Message and data rates may apply.
 View our terms of service & privacy policy.